-Other installments of our Niobrara series:
+Other installments of CPR's Niobrara Boom series:

 REPORTER MEGAN VERLEE: Tracy Cook’s house is ruled by children, from the giant cardboard spaceship in the living room, to the curious baby underfoot in the den.